 - Project involves the use of human subjects, vertebrate animals, radioisotopes, radioactive materials, recombinant DNA, etiologic agents, or proprietary materials.

-V. Procedures for Processing Proposals and Awards
+III.
+Procedures for Developing Proposals and Solicitations

 A. Corporation or Foundation Solicitations

 University Advancement’s Office of Corporate and Foundation Relations (CFR) is charged with building relationships between William & Mary and corporations or foundations and assisting faculty or staff who are seeking support.
 Faculty or staff who are interested in approaching those entities and soliciting support must first contact CFR ([[cfr]]) and work with the CFR staff to identify potential sponsors and to develop and submit proposals.

 For proposals for gifts or donations, financial management and accounting are handled through University Advancement in collaboration with the appropriate Department or School and affiliated foundation, as applicable.

 B. Grant or Sponsored Project Solicitations

 Any request to an external entity must be reviewed and evaluated by OSP and coordinated with the Department Chair or Dean, as appropriate.
 Complete proposal submission guidelines and access to the mandatory Routing/Review Form are available at: http://www.wm.edu/offices/sponsoredprograms/index.php.

 For proposals to be submitted under the name of an affiliated foundation, approval is needed by the administration of the affiliated foundation prior to submission.
 Approval will be granted only after consideration of the capacity of the foundation to manage all compliance and reporting obligations relating to administration of the sponsored project in accordance with the standards employed by the university.